-Selected twin cities may receive support, either in the form of a fixed amount of money or in-kind support, which may, for example, consist of technical assistance or the assignment of a third party that will support execution of the work scope.
-In cases where an individual Ministry is able to provide funding, the amount of funds per city will depend on the number of awardees and scope of work and the budget processes within each Ministry.
+Selected partner cities may receive support, either in the form of a fixed amount of money or in-kind support, which may, for example, consist of technical assistance or the assignment of a third party that will support execution of the work scope.
+In cases where an individual Ministry is able to provide funding, the amount of funds per city will depend on the number of awardees, the scope of work, and the budget processes and procurement rules within each Ministry.
 Note that the funding is not for demonstration or deployment of technologies, which typically entails at least several hundred thousand USD.
-The funds (or in-kind support) for the H2 Twin Cities initiative will be focused on enabling activities such as fostering collaboration, information exchange, outreach and awareness, facilitating and encouraging diversity, equity, inclusion, etc. Therefore, the amount for a selected city could range from approximately \$10,000 USD to \$100,000 USD, subject to individual country Ministry funding availability and budget appropriations processes.
-Each selected city pair may seek funding from its respective country Ministry (or delegate organization) or other sources.
-The decision on the type of support to be provided for selected city pairing(s) (fixed amount of money vs. in-kind support) is dependent on the individual country Ministries.
-The applicants may state the entity to receive the funding; it may be the city itself or a thirdparty organization (to be specified) such as but not limited to a regional association/coalition, a non-profit entity, or consulting organization that will be responsible for execution of the work scope.
+The funds (or in-kind support) for the H2 Twin Cities initiative will be focused on enabling activities such as fostering collaboration, information exchange, outreach and awareness, facilitating and encouraging diversity, equity, inclusion, etc. Therefore, the amount for the selected mentor-mentee city partnership could range from approximately \$10,000 USD to \$100,000 USD, subject to individual country Ministry funding availability and budget appropriations processes.
+Each selected mentor-mentee city pairing may seek funding from its respective country Ministries (or delegate organizations) or other sources.
+The decision on the type of support to be provided for selected mentor-mentee city pairing(s) (fixed amount of money vs. in-kind support) is dependent on the individual country Ministries.

+The applicants may state the entity to receive the funding; it may be the city itself or a third-party organization (to be specified) such as but not limited to a regional association/coalition, a non-profit entity, or consulting organization that will be responsible for execution of the work scope.
 The applicants may also provide funding recipient information subsequent to selection.
 Additional funds may become available depending on the individual countries engaged as sponsors.
+Depending on the individual country Ministries and workflow arrangement, the city designated as the "mentee" in the partnership may receive funding or in-kind support through the city with the "mentor" designation.